EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-30-fielddesk-administrative-readiness.md

 The public repository uses synthetic demo data only.
 It contains no real personnel information, credentials, operational records, or government output.
 The connectors are mocked to show the workflow pattern without requiring access to live enterprise systems.

 That constraint is intentional.
-The goal of the demo is to make the product shape inspectable and public-safe:
+The public demo is meant to make the product shape inspectable:

 - agent-led evidence gathering
+- controlled tool use
+- structured extraction
 - gap detection
 - correction staging
 - deterministic verification
 - reviewer-ready output

-The real work would be integrating those patterns into approved environments, approved data sources, and accountable review processes.
+The real work would be integrating the same patterns into approved environments, approved data sources, and accountable review processes.

 ## What I learned